Powered by WHOOP

 What exactly did that look like?

-The first step was knowing I was in the right environment by doing the proper due diligence (I’ll be sharing a mini-course on this in the future) in evaluating this new opportunity on LivePerson’s newly formed Strategic Accounts team against my old Enterprise AE role, where I was relatively comfortable (Steady State… but getting stale).
+The first step was knowing I was in the right environment by doing proper due diligence to evaluate this new opportunity on LivePerson’s newly formed Strategic Accounts team against my old Enterprise AE role, where I was relatively comfortable (Steady State … but getting stale).

-Doing that careful process made me feel confident that I was making the right decision with this new role and setting myself up for future, upward mobility.
+Doing that careful process made me feel confident that I was making the right decision with this new role and setting myself up for future, upward mobility (which would further unlock more authentic autonomy in my life).

-The next step was giving myself ample space between my old role and the new one.
+The next step was to give myself ample time between my old role and the new one.
 Between accepting the new role as a Strategic Account Director and my official start date, I gave myself a month to recharge and refocus.

 Note: I call this Recovery.
-You could argue this is it’s own phase, but I think of Recovery as the “in-between” parts between each phase.
+You could argue this is its own phase, but I think of Recovery as the “in-between” parts between each phase.
+They’re crucial.

-My wife and I spent a week in Napa Valley where I completely decompressed, and then went I got back home, with three weeks still left before my start date, I got to (deep) work analyzing LivePerson’s value proposition, watching the CEO on interviews with CNBC, and studying their largest customer.
+My wife and I spent a week in Napa Valley, where I completely decompressed, and then when I got back home, with three weeks still left before my start date, I got to (deep) work analyzing LivePerson’s value proposition, watching the CEO on interviews with CNBC, and studying their largest customer.

-I practiced owning the CEO’s point of view as my own… until I had a perspective, point-of-view, and talk track that was indeed my own.
+I practiced owning the CEO’s point of view as my own … until I had a perspective, narrative, and talk track that was indeed my own—one compelling enough to get high-level executives to notice and take action.

 The third step was to come in ready to execute at a fast, but purposeful pace out of the gates (Build Mode).
-The “pre-season” work paid off handsomely (literally).
+That “pre-season” work paid off handsomely (literally).

 While my peers were still getting up to speed on how the product worked and fully understanding the value proposition, by the end of February (I started on January 15th), I already had two meetings with Aramark, one with Facebook, one with IBM to pursue Apple, and opened dialogue with Delta.

-These real-life business conversations taught me more than any onboarding videos, slides, or mock exercises could ever do.
+These real-life business conversations taught me more than any onboarding videos, slides, or mock exercises could.

 At the end of that first year, I was the only seller on our team to surpass their number and was awarded MVP.
-This trust further enabled me to be rewarded with new opportunities that passed the desk of my C-Suite and the performance earned me a promotion as a VP (without having to manage a team).
+This trust further enabled me to secure new opportunities that passed the desk of my C-Suite, and my performance earned me a promotion to VP (without having to manage a team).